zacqoo/Palette-Experiment/README.md

 ### Data Prepare

-The images should be placed in
+The images are in

 ```
-Palette-Satellite/datasets/palette_dataset1_train
+Palette-Satellite/datasets/train
 ```

 Or you can modift the configure file json to point to your data.
 Take the following as an example: